ivantcholakov/starter-public-edition-4/README.md

 Parsing of <i18n> tags is done on the final output buffer only when the MIME-type is 'text/html'.

+**Note:** Enablig globally the i18n parser maybe is not the best idea.
+If you use HMVC, maybe it would be better i18n-parsing to be done selectively for particular html-fragments.
+See below on how to use the Parser class for this purpose.

 * KCAPTCHA Version 2.0 - A Port for CodeIgniter, https://github.com/ivantcholakov/codeigniter-kcaptcha
 * Parser class: Driver support has been implemented.
 A Mustache driver has been added.